AI Lead Scoring

 How is AI lead scoring different from manual lead scoring?

 Manual lead scoring uses a fixed point system that someone sets up once and rarely updates.
 A lead from a certain company size gets 10 points, a pricing page visit gets 20 points, and so on.
 The problem is that the weights are guesses, and guesses go stale.
 AI lead scoring uses historical conversion data to learn which combinations of signals actually predicted a closed deal in your business, and it recalibrates automatically as you close more deals.
-Over 12 months of deal history, AI scoring consistently outperforms manually-weighted systems by 30 to 50 percent on precision.
+With a sufficient deal history, the model-learned weights tend to outperform manually-weighted systems because they respond to the patterns that actually exist in your pipeline rather than the ones a marketing manager guessed at six months ago.

 Which signals does AI lead scoring use?